 Pendo vs WalkMe for user onboarding

-Both Pendo and WalkMe have a strong presence when it comes to user onboarding.
-There’s also a good bit of overlap in terms of their core features.
+Pendo and WalkMe have a bit of overlap in terms of their core features when it comes to this use case.

 To start with, both will let you create effective user onboarding experiences that guide users across the user journey toward activation.